DRUNKEN POST: MAPP GOES BERSERK! In Late Night Drinking Binge … Tells Man On Facebook He’s Sleeping ‘With His Dead Mother’

 Asked about the Facebook conflagration on Wednesday, Shoemaker told the Virgin Islands Free Press: “Never did I imagine a simple question regarding a generator curfew would escalate to this!
 The worst part are all the racial overtones.”

-In the dispute from last month with Schoenbohm, Mapp insisted that he never actually cursed because he told his former Republican colleague to go “$%*&#” himself, leaving room for interpretation as to what word he was using there.
+In the dispute from last month with Schoenbohm, Mapp insisted that he never actually cursed because he told his former Republican colleague to go “$%*&#” himself, leaving room for interpretation as to what word he was actually using there.